The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 The .com concentration data has concrete implications:

-• 44% of all resolved domain names depend on a single registry operator with zero competitors — a concentration level that exceeds AWS (30% of cloud), Google (90% of search), and Visa/Mastercard (80% of payments), all of which face at least some competition
+• 42.7% of all observed hostnames resolve under a single registry operator with zero competitors — a concentration level that exceeds the leaders in cloud, search, and payments, all of which face at least some competition. .com and .net together, both Verisign-run, account for 55.3%.

-• Verisign's 68% operating margin on a government-granted monopoly generates $1.1 billion in annual operating income — with wholesale prices projected to reach $13.42 by 2030, the cost of .com will have risen 71% from the 2012 freeze with no competitive mechanism to constrain it
+• Verisign's ~68% operating margin on a government-granted monopoly generates roughly $1.1 billion in annual operating income — with wholesale prices projected to reach ~$13.42 by 2030, a 71% rise from the 2012 freeze, and no competitive mechanism to constrain it.

-• 1,110 new gTLDs launched since 2012 have captured just 12.4% of registrations — the namespace expansion designed to reduce .com concentration has failed, and new gTLDs' 51% share of phishing domains further entrenches .com as the only trusted default
+• The post-2012 new gTLD cohort holds only about 10% of observed hostnames after fourteen years — the namespace expansion designed to reduce .com concentration did not, and the low-cost end of that cohort's outsized share of phishing telemetry further entrenches .com as the trusted default.

-• US jurisdiction over .com makes every .com domain subject to American sanctions and seizure — a geopolitical risk that Russia and China have explicitly moved to mitigate by building sovereign DNS alternatives
+• US jurisdiction over .com makes every .com domain subject to American sanctions and seizure — a geopolitical risk that several governments have explicitly moved to mitigate by building sovereign DNS alternatives.

 What Would Help

 1. Enterprise security teams: build .com failure into your threat models. .com has never gone down — which is exactly why most organizations have no contingency for it.
-DNS redundancy across multiple TLDs, multi-provider DNS configurations, and documented failover procedures for a .com resolution outage should be part of every enterprise resilience plan.
+With 42.7% of observed hostnames under one registry and only 57.2% of them live, DNS redundancy across multiple TLDs, multi-provider DNS, and documented failover for a .com resolution outage belong in every resilience plan.
 Start with our TLD statistics dashboard to understand your namespace exposure.

 2. Regulators: treat .com like the critical infrastructure it is.
-Google was found guilty of Sherman Act violations for maintaining a 90% search monopoly — a market where users can switch to Bing in seconds.
-Verisign operates at 100% market share in a market where switching is impossible.
-The DOJ acknowledged Verisign's market power in 2008.
-Eighteen years and multiple price increases later, no antitrust action has been taken.
+Google was found guilty of Sherman Act violations for a 90% search share in a market where users can switch in seconds.
+Verisign operates at 100% share in a market where switching is operationally impossible.
+The DOJ acknowledged Verisign's market power in 2008; eighteen years and multiple price increases later, no antitrust action has been taken.

 3. ICANN: require competitive bidding for .com.
-No competitive bid for the .com registry has ever been conducted in 30+ years of Verisign's control.
-The cooperative agreement auto-renews every six years unless the government actively intervenes.
-A legitimate competitive process — even if Verisign wins it — would establish market pricing, create operational redundancy planning, and restore credibility to a governance system that approved price increases over 9,000 objections.
+No competitive bid for the .com registry has ever been conducted in 30+ years of Verisign's control, and the cooperative agreement auto-renews unless the government intervenes.
+A legitimate competitive process — even if Verisign wins it — would establish market pricing, force operational redundancy planning, and restore credibility to a governance system that approved price increases over 9,000 objections.

-This analysis was conducted using the DomainsProject dataset, which continuously indexes domains across all 1,519 active TLDs in the IANA root zone.
-Dataset domain counts reflect active DNS resolution as of March 2026.
-Registry registration figures are sourced from Verisign SEC filings and the Domain Name Industry Brief (Q4 2025).
-Financial data is from Verisign's FY2025 earnings release.
-Regulatory data is from NTIA, ICANN, and congressional correspondence.
+This analysis was conducted using the DomainsProject dataset, which continuously indexes hostnames across the active TLDs in the IANA root zone (Russian-administered TLDs excluded).
+Hostname counts reflect the June 2026 snapshot (1,511 TLDs, 3,183,285,503 observed hostnames); resolution figures reflect our 9 June 2026 A-record crawl.
+Registry registration figures are sourced from Verisign SEC filings and the Domain Name Industry Brief; financial data is from Verisign's FY2025 earnings release; regulatory data is from NTIA, ICANN, and congressional correspondence; aftermarket figures are from industry sale trackers.
 Explore .com statistics on our TLD statistics page, browse the full TLD dashboard, or access the complete dataset for your own research.